 Encourage Your Child to Embrace Their Story

-As with any child who is growing up, they are learning about who they are, what their gifts and interests are, and what makes them tick.
-As they learn that part of them, and connect it to their adoption story, encourage them to embrace it and own it.
+Growing children are always learning about who they are, what their gifts and interests are, and what makes them tick.
+Also, learning that part of them, and connecting it to their adoption story, encourages them to embrace it and own it.
 Let them share it with other people on their own time and terms if they choose to share it at all.

 Show Appreciation for the Adoption Process

-The adoption process can be difficult and emotional.
+Your adoption process may be difficult and emotional.
 But no matter what, always talk about adoption as an incredibly special and positive thing.
-Seeing your positive behavior and attitude about it will help them feel more confident in their story and their identity.
+Seeing your positive behavior and attitude about it will help your child feel more confident in their story and their identity.
 Pessimistic comments could cause confusion or make them question their place in your family.

 Editor’s Note: This article was originally published on January 27, 2021, and has since been updated.